Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Differential conductance

-We strengthen our results obtained in the continuum model by computing the differential conductance using the python package KWANT~\cite{Groth2014} based on a square lattice (see SM\,\cite{SM} for details).
-We present the results for the isotropic case in Figs.\,\ref{Lattice_and_FF}(a)-(b), both in the transparent and tunnelling limit, which is in good agreement with our continuum model based results (Figs.~\ref{fig:Isotropic_dIdV}(b)-(c)).
-Other results for the lattice model are shown and discussed in the SM\,\cite{SM}.
+We strengthen our results obtained in the continuum model by computing the differential conductance using the python package KWANT~\cite{Groth2014} based on a square lattice (see Appendix~\ref{SM_Sec3} for the discussions on the model).
+We present the results for the $\alpha=0$ case in Figs.\,\ref{Lattice_and_FF}(a)-(b), both in the transparent and tunnelling limit, which is in good agreement with our continuum model based results [Figs.~\ref{fig:Isotropic_dIdV}(b)-(c)].
+Other results for the lattice model are presented and discussed in the Appendix~\ref{SM_Sec4}.